BARK-DGREEN/xsus-docs/docs/troubleshooting.md

 ---

 ## Item Displaying Out Of Stock
-- make sure MAS has sell to quanitity and price
+- Make sure MAS has sell to quanitity and price.
-- make sure item has price
+- Make sure item has price.